-Higher values of the stability index apply to segments linking two distant and densely populated cities.
-Population matters even after controlling for the number of passengers.
 In accordance with Proposition 2, routes with high traffic display a higher stability index.
 Such segments are likely to involve high competition intensity.
 We have looked at two measures of competition.
-A higher number of competitors does not influence the value of the stability index.
-However we find that a lower Herfindahl index, which reflects greater similarity of passenger transportation market shares among the competing airlines, is associated with higher values of the stability index.
+A higher number of competitors does not influence the value of the stability index, but a lower Herfindahl index, which reflects greater similarity of passenger transportation market shares among the competing airlines, is associated with higher values of the stability index.
 This fits Proposition 3, using market shares as proxies for airlines seat capacity.

-The bottom of Table 7 emphasizes the types of interactions among airlines that give rise to higher indexes by clustering routes based on the operating airlines.
+The bottom of Table 5 emphasizes the types of interactions among airlines that give rise to higher indexes by clustering routes based on the operating airlines.
 Unlike the clustering relying on exogenous route characteristics that was used to estimate the cost function, the decision to enter is probably correlated with components of the stability index.
 We apply the Fanny clustering by Kaufman and Rousseeuw (1990) to the four airlines with the greatest market share in our whole sample: American Airlines (AA), Delta Airlines (DL), United Airlines (UA) and Southwest Airlines (WN).
-The clusters and an associated measure of within cluster similarity are reported in Table 8 (the highest within cluster similarity, which is normalized to 1, obtains when all the observations in the cluster are identical).
+The clusters and an associated measure of within cluster similarity are reported in Table 6 (the highest within cluster similarity, which is normalized to 1, obtains when all the observations in the cluster are identical).

-Columns 2 to 5 of Table 8 give the percentage of observations classified in the clusters where the four main airlines is active.
+Columns 2 to 5 of Table 6 give the percentage of observations classified in the clusters where the four main airlines is active.
 In cluster 1 the low-cost airlines WN is present in every segment and quarter, occupying a quasi-monopoly position by competing against airlines with low market shares in the whole sample.
 Cluster 2 only consists of segments × quarter operated by low market share airlines.
 In cluster 10, UA appears in 17% of observations, and it always compete against WN and DL.
 The lower within cluster similarity found for cluster 10 shows that the competition structure changes over segments and time: some observations correspond to a duopoly with WN and DL possibly competing against smallest airlines, whereas other observations in cluster 10 involve WN and DL competing against UA and/or AA as well as smaller airlines.

-Table 7 delineates three groups of airlines clusters.
+Table 5 delineates three groups of airlines clusters.
 A first group with low stability indexes is formed by routes where UA and AA hold a dominant position and routes where they compete against each other.
 This group also includes routes where no major airlines is active.
 There is a second set of routes with intermediate values of the index, where WN compete against AA and UA.
 The presence of the low-cost company WN thus tends to be associated with higher values of the stability index.
 In the last group, with the highest values of the index, we find routes where WN and the major airlines DL interact.

-Assessing the Nash equilibrium
+4.2 Assessing the Nash equilibrium

 We are now in a position to assess whether the spread between the actual and the theoretical Nash numbers of transported passengers is positively correlated with the indexes S{st} over segments s and quarters t.
-We start from the squared spread between actual and Nash productions as where \mathcal{F}{st} represents the set of airlines active in segment s during quarter t.
-However, in order to avoid a mechanical bias with a higher spread in segments with intense traffic, the above spread is normalized by the squared number of passengers
+We start from the squared spread between actual and Nash productions as

-$$\|\mathbf{q}{st} - \mathbf{q}{st}^\|^2 = \sum{f \in \mathcal{F}{st}} (q{fst} - q{fst}^)^2,$$
+$$\left\|\mathbf{q}{st} - \mathbf{q}{st}^\right\|^2 = \sum{f \in \mathcal{F}{st}} \left(q{fst} - q{fst}^\right)^2,$$ where \mathcal{F}{st} represents the set of airlines active in segment s during quarter t.
+In order to avoid a mechanical bias with a higher spread in segments with intense traffic, the above spread is normalized by the squared number of passengers